jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 layout: post
 title: Data Preparation & Feature Selection for Predicting Length of Stay
 image: "/posts/cleaning.jpg"
-tags: [Data Cleaning, Healthcare, Python, RFECV]
+tags: [Data Cleaning, Healthcare, RFECV]
 ---

 This project uses Python to demonstrate the steps for cleaning and preparing a dataset with multiple variables and data types, and then selecting the appropriate features that contribute to a specific outcome; in this case, hospital length of stay.